- The initial cost for this certification is $116.00.

 - Medical Gas Installer Certifications are valid for three (3) years from issuance, as long as the following individual requirement is maintained: Installers shall maintain continuity of brazing per ASME Boiler and Pressure Vessel Code, Section IX performance qualifications (QB322).

-- Once the requirement for continuity of brazing is met as outlined above, recertification can be accomplished by successfully passing a proctored multiple-choice open book examination.
+- Recertification can be accomplished by (1) completing a minimum 4-hour training course to subsequent editions of NFPA 99, and (2) successfully passing a proctored multiple-choice open book examination.
+Both the course and the examination are required according to ASSE 6000, sections 10-3.3.1 and 10-3.3.2.
 The recertification examination contains forty questions based on the most current edition of NFPA 99.
 Candidates must answer a minimum of thirty-two (32) of the questions (80%) correctly on the examination to achieve a passing grade.
 Two (2) hours are allowed for the examination.

 A Medical Gas Installer certification candidate is a qualified individual who can demonstrate competence within their scope and will be proficient in and experienced in the installation of medical gas and vacuum systems covered by the ASSE Series 6000 Standard.
 Installers include anyone who works on or installs piping or components, including brazers.
 A qualified Medical Gas Installer may perform these tasks alone, or through the supervision of other individuals.